 It’s also worth mentioning electronic medical records (EMR).
 An EMR is a digital patient record from a single provider or clinic.
 The EMR system is designed to store medical information locally and is not intended for distribution outside of an individual’s practice.

 The terms EMR and EHR are often used interchangeably, but this is fundamentally incorrect.
-The Office of the National Coordinator of Health Information Technology (ONC) emphasizes the major differences between EMR and EHR: EMR lacks interoperability, which is a high priority for EHR systems.
+The Office of the National Coordinator of Health Information Technology (ONC) emphasizes the major differences between EMR and EHR: EMR lacks interoperability, which is a high priority for EHR solutions.

 EHR systems VS EMR systems